LeDorean/album_score_prediction/README.md

 - loudness: The overall loudness of a track in decibels (dB).
 Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks.
 - speechiness: Speechiness detects the presence of spoken words in a track.
 The more exclusively speech-like the recording (e.g. talk show, audio book, poetry), the closer to 1.0 the attribute value.
 - valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 - tempo: The overall estimated tempo of a track in beats per minute (BPM).

+## Future improvements

+Due to time constraints and poor internet connection I was unable to gather enough information from Spotify's API before I got timed out and wasn't able to gather enough information for the study.
+The models ran regressions on datasets containing mixed genres, making it also more difficult to gather effective observations.
+I advise to gather more data and running multiple models on isolated genres to improve model performance.

+email: vittorioscacchetti1@gmail.com